juliohm1978/kubernetes-cifs-volumedriver/README.md

         fsGroup: 33
 ```

-The value of `fsGroup` is passed to the volume driver, but previous version would ignore that.
+The value of `fsGroup` is passed to the volume driver, but previous versions would ignore that.
 It is now used to construct `uid` and `gid` parameters for the mount command.

 If you are using versions older than 0.5, you can still workaround by including these values in the `spec.flexVolume.options.opts` field of the PersistentVolume.